Litani River: Modern History

+Geography

+The Litani River, stretching 174 km with 60 km of tributaries, traverses diverse climates from coastal subtropical to dry continental.
+Its basin encompasses 2110 km2, making it the largest watershed in Lebanon and covering about 20% of the country's total area.
+The basin spans 263 villages in 12 districts and 4 governorates, covering a significant portion of Lebanon's ecological landscape and contributing around 30% of the total water flow in the country.

+Within the basin of the Litani River, there are notable natural features, including Kafr Zabad (60 ha), characterized by marshland, constant springs, riparian woodland, and pine woodlands.
+The Aammiq wetlands (280 ha), designated a World Nature Reserve, serves as an important point in global bird migration routes, hosting nearly 250 bird species.

-After heading south parallel to the Syrian border, the course of the river bends dramatically westward.
+After heading south parallel to the Syrian border, the course of the river bends westward.
 Near this bend, the Litani comes within five km of the Hasbani River.

 Qasimiyeh

 The portion of the river flowing west is called the Qasimiyeh.
 The Qasmieh-Ras-el-Aïn region, irrigated from the river's lower reaches from main irrigation canals, to south and north, is one of the largest irrigated areas in the nation, consisting of 32.64 km², shared among 1257 irrigating farmers, who concentrate on citrus crops and bananas (Raad 2004).

 For the entire stretch of the Qasimiyeh as it flows into the Mediterranean Sea, the Litani River remains nearly parallel to (and about 29 km north of) the Israeli-Lebanese border.
 10 km north of Tyre, the river is crossed by the ancient Leontes Bridge.
 In June 1941, the mouth of the river was the site of an attack by British commandos and Australian troops on Vichy French forces that became known as the Battle of the Litani River.